Official Name: Bolivarian Republic of Venezuela

 Venezuela’s government is a Federal Republic.

-- Executive: President Hugo Chavez Frias, chief of state and head of government; Council of Ministers selected by president
+Executive: President Nicholas Maduro Moros, chief of state and head of government; Council of Ministers selected by president

 note: this excludes oil exports